Creating Your Google Analytics Account

 Once in this interface, you can enter the email address for the person you’d like to add.
 Note that this has to be an address attached to a Google account.

 Choose between access levels based on what the person needs to be able to do in the account.
 If you’re sharing access with an intern, they likely just need to look at data and shouldn’t need access to edit, so “Read & Analyze” access will suffice.
 “Edit” level access will allow a PPC manager to set up goal tracking and link an account with Google Ads.
 “Manage Users” access should only be given to people you can trust with the power to share or take away access.

 Set Up Conversion Tracking

 By default, Google Analytics will track how many people are visiting your site, how long they’re spending there, and what pages they’re viewing.
 However, you won’t see actions directly related to business performance, by default.
 Conversion tracking needs to be set up in order to track product sales or lead form submissions.
 Google Analytics Goals will allow you to track the actions that correlate with the business and help gauge return on investment for various campaigns.

 If your site delivers a “Thank You” page after a form submission or purchase, copy the URL for that page and use the Goal setup interface to track any visits to that URL as a conversion.
 For a more detailed step-by-step walkthrough, see our post on tracking business goals in Google Analytics.

 A properly configured Google Analytics setup allows you to obtain a thorough picture of how people are interacting with your brand online.
-Thankfully, the setup process is relatively simple, even for those with little to no knowledge of coding.
+Thankfully, the setup process is relatively simple - even for those with little to no knowledge of coding.
 If you haven’t yet installed Google Analytics on your site, get on it!
 Create an account, set it up, and begin watching the visits come in.
-From there you can analyze user behaviors, interests and actions to make better informed, more effective decisions about your digital marketing strategies.
+From there you can analyze user behaviors, interests, and actions to make better informed and more effective decisions about your digital marketing strategies.